Learn How to Cook Prime Rib (That’s Way Better Than Any Steakhouse)

 Learning how to cook prime rib can be intimidating, but all you need is the right technique.

 Our editors and experts handpick every product we feature.
 We may earn a commission from your purchases.

-When it comes to meat, my everyday lineup is pretty average.
-Chicken breast, pork tenderloin, ground beef—you get the idea.
-Although you can make some pretty spectacular dinners with these ingredients, they’ll never be met with the same kind of celebratory excitement that comes from roasting a big, juicy cut like prime rib.
+When it comes to meat, our everyday lineup is pretty average: chicken breast, pork tenderloin, ground beef—you get the idea.
+Although you can make some pretty spectacular dinners with these ingredients, they’ll never be met with the same kind of celebratory excitement that comes from roasting a big, juicy cut like prime rib for Christmas dinner.

-Prime rib is sourced from the rib section of a cow, an area that’s extra tender and marbled with fat.
+The standing rib roast (or prime rib roast) is sourced from the rib section of a cow, an area that’s extra tender and marbled with fat.
 Marbling is the streaky white fat that runs throughout a good cut of meat.
 This type of meat packs plenty of flavor on its own, so it doesn’t need to be marinated.

 Picking Your Pan

-Our rib roast recipes usually call for you to lug out a large roasting pan, but a 13×9-in. dish works, too.
+Most rib roast recipes call for you to lug out a large roasting pan, but a 13×9-inch dish works, too.
 If you’re opting for this rack-free baking pan, however, layer the bottom with veggies and place your roast on top.
-We’d recommend a mirepoix (pronounced: meer-pwah), which is a fancy French term for coarsely chopped onions, carrots and celery.
+We’d recommend a mirepoix (pronounced: MEER-pwah), a fancy French term for coarsely chopped onions, carrots and celery.
 The veggies will cook gently and help form a flavorful sauce from your drippings.
-Jump below to read about serving your prime rib au jus.

 How to Cook Prime Rib

-Mirepoix (optional): one onion, a few carrots and a handful of celery, all coarsely chopped
+- Mirepoix (optional): one onion, a few carrots and a handful of celery, coarsely chopped

 Step 1: Season the meat